 Asyncio model

+A fundamental principle in writing asyncio tasks is that each iteration of a task (from the point where its data is ready for processing and where it suspends for the next iteration) is atomic with respect to the other tasks.
+It is a fundamental error to split calculations or shared data access between iterations of the same task, since other tasks can access change the data between iterations.

 6.61.2 Avoidance mechanisms for language users

 Use the avoidance mechanisms of ISO/IEC 24772-1 clause 6.61.5.

+Avoid using global variables and consider using the queue.Queue(), threading.queue, asyncio.queue or multiprocessing.Queue() functions to exchange data between threads or processes respectively.

+If data accesses need to be serialized, ensure that they reside in the same thread, or provide explicit synchronization among the threads or processes for the data accesses.

+For threads:

 When using multiple threads, verify that all shared data is protected by locks or similar mechanisms.

-If data accesses need to be serialized, ensure that they reside in the same thread, or provide explicit synchronization among the threads or processes for the data accesses.

-Avoid using global variables and consider using the queue.Queue(), threading.queue, asyncio.queue or multiprocessing.Queue() functions to exchange data between threads or processes respectively.
+If shared variables must be used in multithreaded applications, use model checking or equivalent methodologies to prove the absence of race conditions.

+Consider using threading_local() within each thread, in multithreaded code, to create a local copy of each global variable that is used as a read-only variable.

+For Asyncio:

 When multiple asyncio tasks access data shared among tasks, always complete such access in each task prior to awaiting any event.

 When multiple asyncio tasks access complex data shared among tasks which may require multiple iterations to fully update, retain any partial data local to the task and perform the update only when all data is present.

-If shared variables must be used in multithreaded applications, use model checking or equivalent methodologies to prove the absence of race conditions.

 6.62 Concurrency – Premature termination [CGS]

 6.62.1 Applicability to language